whitneyburton/portfolios/students/1703-back/squee/20170920_squee_mueller_mod4.md

 What do you want to focus on this inning?
 What do you hope to accomplish by graduation?

+I'd like to spend this inning proving my ability to learn and use JavaScript.
+I have enjoyed working in it so far, and I think I'd like to look for fullstack positions as I go into my job search.

+By graduation, I would like to feel ready for my job search.
+I would like to feel like I could competently contribute to a team of developers.

 ## Assessment

 Include your final outcome (pass/fail) and a reflection based on answering the following questions: